-The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of the Center for Applied Research Solutions, Inc. under programs of the federal government for the year ended December 31, 2016.
+The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of the Center for Applied Research Solutions, Inc. under programs of the federal government for the year ended December 31, 2018.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of CARS, it is not intended to and does not present the financial position, changes in net assets, or cash flows of CARS.
+Because the Schedule presents only a selected portion of the operations of CARS, it is not intended to and does not present the financial position, or its related statement of activities, functional expenses or cash flows.